Automotive Ethernet Test Solution

 Two pairs of 50 Ω high-quality SMA or coaxial cables (four cables total) for use with AFG or AWG signal sources; all cables must be the same length

-Two 50 Ω high-quality coaxial cables for use with clock divider outputs; both cables must be the same length
+Two 50 Ω high-quality coaxial cables for use with clock divider outputs; both cables must be of the same length

 One 50 Ω high-quality SMA cable for the clock divider input